 So, why aren’t more teams adopting Account-Based Engagement as their go-to-market strategy?
 There are a few factors: marketing and sales departments are often siloed (especially at larger companies), performance metrics aren’t aligned, and/or it’s simply not part of the daily workflow and discussion.
 The first two are things that rely quite heavily on leadership within your organization, but the third is something that can be shared between teams with best practices and learnings.

-That’s where ABM and ABE dashboards come in.
+That’s where Account-Based Marketing and Account-Based Engagement dashboards come in.

 A solid dashboard (or couple of dashboards) may seem trivial, but it can have outsized impact for your sales and marketing teams.
 A dashboard:

 In order to execute on a true Account-Based Engagement (aka ABE) strategy, your sales and marketing leaders need alignment on ABM/ABE goals and a clear understanding on how they are executing against them.
 In order to provide that clarity, we have compiled two sample sales and marketing dashboards with components dedicated to their logical workflows and success metrics.

 At Qualified, we use (and provide our customers) two dashboards that help us align on ABM/ABE strategy: one for marketing (ABM) and one for sales (ABE).
 Why two?
 Simple.
 The marketing team is focused on Pipeline Sources.
 A CMO wants to understand which sources are most effective at generating pipeline.
 The sales team is focused on Activities.
 A CRO wants to see their sales reps’ activity within target accounts and how that is translating into late stage and Closed Won Opportunities.